 Since launching a full-scale invasion of Ukraine, Russian President Vladimir Putin has intensified his ongoing information war against the West.

 To do it, Russia has weaponized its television distribution apparatus.
-This includes media outlets RT and Sputnik, a host of Russian language TV channels, the global troll army, and election manipulation to name just a few.
-RT’s budget alone is $460 million in 2022, growing eightfold since 2010.
+This includes media outlets RT and Sputnik, a host of Russian language TV channels, the global troll army, and election manipulation to name just a few. budget.

 The West has thus far largely refrained from significant offensive attempts to take the information fight to Putin on his own soil.